chris-mosley/AmazonBrandFilter/README.md

 ### Missing a Brand?

-Please refer to the Submission Criteria in the AmazonBrandFilterList repo here: https://github.com/chris-mosley/AmazonBrandFilterList#submission-criteria
+Please refer to the Submission Criteria in the [AmazonBrandFilterList](https://github.com/chris-mosley/AmazonBrandFilterList#submission-criteria) repo.

 ### Which Brands are allowed?